renatomaia/coutil/doc/manual.md

 including [await functions]("#await") to await on system conditions.

 Unless otherwise stated,
-all there functions return `nil` plus an error message on failure, and some value different from `nil` on success.
+all there functions return `false` plus an error message on failure, and some truly value on success.

 ### `system.run ([mode])`